 - Add-in ingredient of choice

-Preheat oven to 350°F. Line a dark baking sheet with parchment paper or a non-stick silicone baking mat and set aside.
+Preheat oven to 350°F. Line a baking sheet with parchment paper or a non-stick baking mat and set aside.

 In a large bowl combine butter and egg.
 Add cake mix, your mix-in ingredient (if using) and mix gently until a dough is formed.

-For mix-ins: Form 1/4 cup sized balls of dough, place 6 on the baking sheet 2 inches apart and 2 inches away from the edge.
-Dot the tops with more of your add-in ingredient.
+For mix-ins: Form 2 tablespoon sized balls of dough, place 10 on the baking sheet 2 inches apart and 2 inches away from the edge.
+Flatten slightly.

-For stuff-ins: Take 1/4 cup of dough and flatten it between your palms.
+For stuff-ins: Take 2 tablespoons of dough and flatten it between your palms.
 Place your add-in ingredient in the center, and enclose it with the dough, forming a ball.
 Repeat until all dough is used.
-Place 6 balls of dough on the baking sheet 2 inches apart and 2 inches away from the edge.
+Place 10 balls of dough on the baking sheet 2 inches apart and 2 inches away from the edge.

-* Cookies are done when edges are firm and the center is soft, puffy, and under baked.
+* Cookies are done when edges are firm and the center is soft and slightly under baked.

 Allow cookies to cool and set on the baking sheet for 10 - 15 minutes.
-Serve immediately!
+Best served warm.

 © Beat Bake Eat.
 All images & content are copyright protected.
 Unauthorized use and/or duplication of this material without written consent from this site’s author and/or owner is strictly prohibited.